Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Experimental configuration and device fabrication

 \section{Experimental configuration and device fabrication}

 The transmission of the circulator is probed by measuring the $S_{21}$ transmission parameters for various powers.
-The experimental configuration is summarized in Fig. \ref{fig1}.
+The experimental configuration is plotted in Fig. \ref{figS1}a.
 The $S_{21}$ measurements were performed on two ports of the circulator with an RF switch located at room temperature.
-The input microwave signals transmit through coax cables with a $20$ dB attenuator at room temperature (not shown in Fig. \ref{fig1}a) and a $20$ dB attenuator at $4$ K. The total attenuation from the vector network analyzer down to the sample is about $-64$ dB.
+The input microwave signals are transmitted through coaxial cables with a $20\,\mathrm{dB}$ attenuator at room temperature (not shown in Fig. \ref{figS1}a) and a $20\,\mathrm{dB}$ attenuator at $4\,\mathrm{K}$.
+The total attenuation from the vector network analyzer down to the sample is about $-64\,\mathrm{dB}$.
 The power values expressed in decibels in this letter represent the estimated power at the input port of the circulator.
-The circulator output goes through a cryogenic isolator at the still stage and is amplified by a HEMT amplifier (LNF-LNC0.3-14A, Low Noise Factory) with a noise temperature of $\sim 2$ K at the 4 K stage.
-At room temperature, the transmission signal is further amplified by a low-noise room temperature amplifier with a total gain of $20$ dB (ZX60-4016E-S+, Mini-Circuits).
+The circulator output goes through a cryogenic isolator at the still stage and is amplified by a HEMT amplifier (LNF-LNC0.3-14A, Low Noise Factory) with a noise temperature of $\sim 2\,\mathrm{K}$ at the $4\,\mathrm{K}$ stage.
+At room temperature, the transmission signal is further amplified by a low-noise room temperature amplifier with a total gain of $20\,\mathrm{dB}$ (ZX60-4016E-S+, Mini-Circuits).